ESC or click to close

 Press releases and reports

-During September 19-28, 2025, the Kyiv International Institute of Sociology (KIIS) conducted its own all-Ukrainian public opinion survey "Omnibus", to which, at the request of the public organization Center for Strategic Communications "Forum", a question was added regarding the assessment of the activities of factions in parliament.
-By the method of telephone interviews (computer-assistedtelephoneinterviews, CATI) based on a random sample of mobile phone numbers (with random generation of phone numbers and subsequent statistical weighting) in all regions of Ukraine (the territory controlled by the Government of Ukraine), 1,029 respondents were surveyed.
+From November 26 to December 29, 2025, the Kyiv International Institute of Sociology (KIIS) conducted its own all-Ukrainian public opinion survey "Omnibus", to which, on its own initiative, added a question whether law enforcement agencies should prosecute citizens who publish materials on the OnlyFans platform.
+By the method of telephone interviews (computer-assistedtelephoneinterviews, CATI) based on a random sample of mobile phone numbers (with random generation of phone numbers and subsequent statistical weighting) in all regions of Ukraine (the territory controlled by the Government of Ukraine), 1,001 respondents were surveyed.
 The survey was conducted with adult (aged 18 and older) citizens of Ukraine who, at the time of the survey, lived in the territory of Ukraine controlled by the Government of Ukraine.
 The sample did not include residents of territories temporarily not controlled by the Ukrainian authorities (at the same time, some of the respondents are IDPs who moved from the occupied territories), and the survey was not conducted with citizens who left abroad after February 24, 2022.
-Formally, under normal circumstances, the statistical error of such a sample (with a probability of 0.95 and taking into account the design effect of 1.3) did not exceed 4.1% for indicators close to 50%, 3.5% for indicators close to 25%, 2.5% for indicators close to 10%, 1.8% for indicators close to 5%.
+Formally, under normal circumstances, the statistical error of such a sample (with a probability of 0.95 and taking into account the design effect of 1.3) did not exceed 4.1%.
+At the same time, an experiment was implemented and one half of the respondents were asked the question in one wording, and the other half in a different wording.
+Thus, about 500 respondents answered these questions, which gives an error (with a probability of 0.95 and taking into account the design effect of 1.3) of no more than 5.8%.
 Under conditions of war, in addition to the specified formal error, a certain systematic deviation is added.
 Factors that may affect the quality of results in "wartime" conditions were previously cited by KIIS.
 In general, we believe that the obtained results are still highly representative and allow a fairly reliable analysis of the public moods of the population.

-During September 19-28, 2025, the Kyiv International Institute of Sociology (KIIS) conducted its own all-Ukrainian public opinion survey "Omnibus", to which, at the request of the public organization Center for Strategic Communications "Forum", questions were added about sanctions against P. Poroshenko and the prevalence of politically motivated persecution of the opposition.
-By the method of telephone interviews (computer-assistedtelephoneinterviews, CATI) based on a random sample of mobile phone numbers (with random generation of phone numbers and subsequent statistical weighting) in all regions of Ukraine (the territory controlled by the Government of Ukraine), 1,029 respondents were surveyed.
+From September 19 to October 5, 2025, the Kyiv International Institute of Sociology (KIIS) conducted its own all-Ukrainian public opinion survey "Omnibus", to which, on its own initiative, added a monitoring question about the religious self-identification of the population of Ukraine.
+By the method of telephone interviews (computer-assistedtelephoneinterviews, CATI) based on a random sample of mobile phone numbers (with random generation of phone numbers and subsequent statistical weighting) in all regions of Ukraine (the territory controlled by the Government of Ukraine), 2,015 respondents were surveyed.
 The survey was conducted with adult (aged 18 and older) citizens of Ukraine who, at the time of the survey, lived in the territory of Ukraine controlled by the Government of Ukraine.
 The sample did not include residents of territories temporarily not controlled by the Ukrainian authorities (at the same time, some of the respondents are IDPs who moved from the occupied territories), and the survey was not conducted with citizens who left abroad after February 24, 2022.
-Formally, under normal circumstances, the statistical error of such a sample (with a probability of 0.95 and taking into account the design effect of 1.3) did not exceed 4.1% for indicators close to 50%, 3.5% for indicators close to 25%, 2.5% for indicators close to 10%, 1.8% for indicators close to 5%.
+Formally, under normal circumstances, the statistical error of a sample of 2,015 respondents (with a probability of 0.95 and taking into account the design effect of 1.3) does not exceed 2.9%.
+At the same time, an experiment was conducted and for one question (to which Orthodox Church do they belong) 4 different formulations were prepared, which were asked to different subsamples of respondents, about 500 respondents each.
+The error for such a subsample does not exceed 5.8%.
 Under conditions of war, in addition to the specified formal error, a certain systematic deviation is added.
 Factors that may affect the quality of results in "wartime" conditions were previously cited by KIIS.
 In general, we believe that the obtained results are still highly representative and allow a fairly reliable analysis of the public moods of the population.

 2